Cultural Fit and the Positive Workplace

 But how does it relate to the workplace and specifically the physical workplace?

-Well, I previously discussed brand awareness and obviously that in tern can contribute to culture but isn’t the be all and end all.
+Well, I previously discussed brand awareness and obviously that contributes to culture but isn’t the be all and and end all.
 A further aspect of great importance to workplace culture is the personality and working style of the leadership and individuals.
 Is it a high volume of phone calls (and banter) or are they focussed on detail within data and drawings?